worldofsaad/-Deep-Learning-with-Python-and-PyTorch/README.md

 - **PyTorch Way**: I created a model the PyTorch way in this section, this helps as models get more complicated.

 - **Training and Validation Data**: In this section, I learnt to select the best learning rate by using validation data.

+- **Early Stopping**: In this section, I performed early stopping and save the model that minimizes the total loss on the validation data for every iteration. (*Note*: Early Stopping is a general term.
+We will focus on the variant where we use the validation data.
+You can also use a pre-determined number iterations.)